 The hour and minute hands, the shape of the case, even the hour markers are clearly created by one team of designers.

-However, as it often the case with Japanese watches, the design easily falls into the “love it or hate it” category.
+However, as is often the case with Japanese watches, the design easily falls into the “love it or hate it” category.

-The watch is powered by their Caliber E764 Eco-Drive movement that offers their trademark “perpetual calendar” technology.
+The ref.
+BL1258-53L is powered by their Caliber E764 Eco-Drive movement that offers their trademark “perpetual calendar” technology.

 Although the watch sports only one simple date window at 3 o’clock, there is still no need to manually correct the calendar five times a year: on the last day of February, April, June, September, and November the calendar wheel will automatically jump to the first day of the next month.

-All you need is to correctly set the watch, so that it knows whether it is a leap year, or a first (second or third) year past leap year, and to tell it about current month.
+All you need is to correctly set the watch, so that it knows whether it is a leap year, or a first (second or third) year past leap year, and to tell it about the current month.

 All the setting is done using the crown, which must be clicked in different positions, and the central seconds hand.
 It may sound somewhat complicated, but, in fact, is extremely easy.

 As the rest of the Eco-Drive series, the Caliber E764 movement incorporates a secondary battery, which is recharged using a tiny, seamless photovoltaic cell, which is hidden behind the dial.

-If you are not a nocturnal creature and will periodically subject the watch to sun light, it will tick virtually forever or, at least, until the movement breaks down or the battery becomes non-operational due to natural wear.
+If you are not a nocturnal creature and will periodically subject the dial to sunlight, it will tick virtually forever or, at least, until the movement breaks down or the battery becomes non-operational due to natural wear.